ThirdAILabs/PRISM/docs/local_setup.md

 Ensure that you have a postgres database for PRISM to use if you don't already, this is needed for the backend.
 If you don't have one you can create one with the command `psql -U postgres` followed by `create database prism;`.
 This only needs to be done once.

+Ensure that you have a postgres database with the fundcode triangulation data if you don't already.
+The database can be created with the command `psql -U postgres` followed by `create database prism_triangulation;`.
+To populate the database, the following command should be run in the terminal `pg_restore -U postgres -d prism_triangulation -F c prism_triangulation.dump`.
+The dump can be found on Blade server at `/share/fids/data/triangulation/prism_triangulation.dump`.

 1. Clone the PRISM repo:
 ```bash
 git clone https://github.com/ThirdAILabs/PRISM